hunghvu/dynamic-wallpaper/README.md

 # Dynamic Wallpaper
-- A small program, written in Java, allows users to automatically change their desktop wallpaper at specific time in the day.
+- A small program, written in Java, allows users to automatically change their desktop wallpaper at a specific time in the day.
 - Users will first choose their picture folder, then the program will **randomly** choose one image and set it as wallpaper.
 - Initially, I'm learning on how Java interacts and modifies the OS, and coincidentally, my sister asked whether I know any kind of program that randomly changes wallpaper.
 Well, I don't know, so I decided to create one myself and here it is.

 ## Latest version
-**1.0.0.0 (06/16/2020)**
+### [1.0.0.2] - 06-17-2020
+- Contains only an executable (.exe) file.
+- Compared to **v1.0.0.1**, there is no change in the source code.
+### [1.0.0.1] - 06-17-2020
+- Packaged version, JDK 14.0.1 is included to improve portability.

 ## The GUI
 <!---